sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 ## Add new endpoints

-Now you have everything needed to create new endpoints CRUD (Create, Read, Update and Delete) operations:
+Now you have everything needed to create your CRUD (Create, Read, Update and Delete) endpoints:
 ```
 GET /pets         // Get all pets
 GET /pets/:id     // Get the pet with the specified ID